 The International Development Research Network (IDRN) is an initiative of the Liu Institute for Global Issues (LIGI), located at the Univeristy of British Columbia, Vancouver, Canada.
 Its vision is to provide a vibrant, interactive hub for researchers, practitioners, and communities from around the globe to collaborate on issues of development.
 IDRN is an inclusive social web, designed to connect people working on a broad spectrum of issues.
 Discussions will encompass a wide range of topics, from sustainability, to technology transfer, to urbanization, to education.
 If you are interested in joining the IDRN and would like to be notified of upcoming events, please send us your contact information by e-mail (firstname.lastname@example.org).
 We invite participation from all sectors including NGOs, government, business, and academia.

-For more information, please visit: www.idrn-ubc.org/
+For more information, please visit www.idrn-ubc.org/ or watch the video below.

 Working Group on Labor in the Global Economy